Skip to content

 journalHasWoodStarted: "journal wood_started"

-This condition is fulfilled as long as the player has one of the specified languages selected as their quest language.
+Description: Whether the player has one of the specified languages selected.

 Example